kaukana0/dashboard-migration/docu/adr/adr11.md

 ### Alternatives

-The current implementatin assumes certain aspects, meaning they're hardcoded.
+The current implementation assumes certain aspects, meaning they're hardcoded.
 Now, these aspects have to either:

 a) be modified for particular exceptions